lisa-avery/myQmd/README.md

   for the report.
 It is sourced in the template.qmd file.
 - *checklist.qmd* This is a checklist for good statistical reporting and also includes the TRIPOD guidelines.

+The following files are listed in `.quartoignore` so that they are not included when you install a template.
+You can remove them from the ignore list if you want to include them in the report:

+    .Rproj.user
+    .Rhistory
+    .RData
+    .Ruserdata
+    README.Rmd
+    useful_tricks.qmd
+    repeat_chunks.qmd
+    biostats-report.Rprog
+    tripod.xlsx
+    *.html

+There is also a .gitignore file, this is where you can add any files that you do not want to be included in the git repository.